jnieberg/react-three-texture/README.md

 ![Src Example](./public/readme-src.png)

 Will directly load an image source onto the texture.
 All loaded images will be cached, to increase performance.
 I.e. when the same image is used somewhere else there will be no reloading.
 It is also possible to load SVG files, and even external sources can be used.
+The root folder for the source files is `/src/assets`.

 ```jsx
 <Layer src="image.png" />